-A 2019 United States Census Mobility Data report reveals that 32 million Americans moved homes in 2018.
-More than 45% of this was local, while 54.5% was interstate.
+A 2020 United States Census Mobility Data report estimated that nearly 30 million Americans moved homes last year.
 If you’re planning on joining the trend and changing residences, an important part of your journey should be locating licensed moving companies to help with the transition.
 If you’re relocating across state lines, the licensed movers you choose must meet all the rules and regulations set by the Federal Motor Carrier Safety Administration (FMCSA).
 One of the FMCSA rules says that the interstate mover must have federal licensure.
 It is against the law to use a mover that is not properly licensed and insured when moving across states.

 Before a mover is licensed, they must meet specific requirements like insurance, financial responsibility, and safety measures.
 The regulations and requirements for licensing and insurance vary from state to state.
 In most states, it’s mandatory for licensed moving companies to register with the state and offer no fewer than two insurance options.
 The general liability insurance will cover damages claimed by the renter while the commercial auto insurance covers the moving company’s truck or fleet of trucks.
 Other states have additional requirements, such as licensing, insurance, mover agreements, and liability.
 Make sure the company you are engaging carries worker’s compensation insurance and at least two liability options, including released value protection and full value protection.

 How to check if a moving company is licensed and insured